zqhuang/DroPS/README.md

 DroPS
 Deriving r from Power Spectra (DroPS):  measuring primordial gravitational wave (tensor-to-scalar ratio r) from CMB maps.

 This is a quick-start documentation.
-For more details see DroPS_doc.pdf
+For more details see doc/DroPS_doc_en.pdf

 INSTALL:
 --------------------------------------------------------